aardappel/lobster/docs/source/shooter_tutorial.md

 string if available.

 Once we're up and running, this while loop is our *frame loop*.
-Games work by rendering the current state of the game repeatedly to the screen, preferrably fast (30-60 times per second), giving the impression of smooth animation.
+Games work by rendering the current state of the game repeatedly to the screen, preferably fast (30-60 times per second), giving the impression of smooth animation.
 `gl.frame` is the core of all of this: it makes sure we advance to rendering the next frame, and checks for input etc. If the user clicks the close button or